Editor’s Note: This post has been updated with new links and examples for you to

 But there’s another hidden goal: whenever someone takes a survey, they’ll remember SurveyMonkey as a go-to tool for creating online polls.

-- Offer a good prize – When dealing with cold audiences, offering a nice prize may be the key to their attention.
+- Offer a good prize: When dealing with cold audiences, offering a prize with significant value may be the key to their attention.
 Also, test prize offers in remarketing and low-commitment campaigns.

-- Don’t set the bar too high – It is natural that if you’re giving something away for free, you expect to get something in return — but if you ask people too big of a commitment, they just won’t do it.
+- Don’t set the bar too high: It’s natural that if you’re giving something away for free, you expect to get something in return.
+But if you ask people for too big of a commitment, they just won’t do it.
 If SurveyMonkey asked people to take 30 surveys for a chance to win a prize, few would do it — but as they keep the number of surveys low, people will look at it as a fair bargain.

 Do you know how long it takes for a new page to rank in Google Top10?

-Alright, we’ll tell you: Only 5.7% of all newly published pages will get to Google Top10 within a year.
+Alright, we’ll tell you: Only 5.7% of all newly published pages will get to Google’s Top 10 within a year.

-Ahrefs’s Facebook ad presents an original case study, telling a story, which people love.
+Ahrefs’ Facebook ad presents an original case study that tells a story, which people love.
 Check the likes counter below the post.

-- Use a cliffhanger – A cliffhanger is an information gap that people can’t resist but explore.
-The recipe to an effective cliffhanger is simple: Tell people a cool story, but leave the best part untold.
-That’s exactly what Ahrefs does by leaving their study’s answer uncovered until you click and find out.
+- Use a cliffhanger: A cliffhanger is an information gap that people can’t help but explore.
+The recipe to an effective cliffhanger is simple: Tell a compelling story, but leave it unresolved.
+That’s exactly what Ahrefs does by leaving their study’s answer hidden until you click and find out.